After the temporary closure due to the health emergency, the Ducati Museum will gradually reopen to the public starting from Saturday 4th July.

 Here are the proposals:

-1. E-bike: Bologna by E-xplora - a short and a longer tour to visit the city center of Bologna, its historical monuments and the Bolognese hills in the day on the saddle of e-bikes Ducati Scrambler.
+1. E-bikes: Bologna by E-xplora - a short and a longer tour to visit the city center of Bologna, its historical monuments and the Bolognese hills in the day on the saddle of e-bikes Ducati Scrambler.
 On both tours, visitors will be accompanied by an E-xplora certified National MTB Academy guide.
 Cost of the city center tour is € 65.
 The tour of the city center and Bologna hills is € 85 Ducati Scrambler e-bike rental and guide included.
 For those who want it, there is also the possibility of having lunch at the Scrambler Food Factory in Bologna.

 2. Motorbike: Middle Reno and Savena Valleys - a perfect route for a motorbike ride, to discover the ancient history of the Bolognese Apennines and its waters through two legendary roads: the “Porrettana” and the “Futa”.
 From the Ducati Museum, in fact, you can easily take the "Porrettana", a road connecting Bologna and Pistoia built in the crucial years of our country, between the wars that determined independence and the unification of Italy.
 To do independently or by renting a motorcycle at the Ducati Factory Store (price list for motorcycle rental and clothing on the Ducati website).